javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 In the modern HTML standard there's a [section about Drag and Drop](https://html.spec.whatwg.org/multipage/interaction.html#dnd) with special events such as `dragstart`, `dragend`, and so on.

-These events are useful in that they allow us to solve simple tasks easily.
-For instance, they allow us to handle the drag'n'drop of "external" files into the browser, so we can take a file in the OS file-manager and drop it into the browser window, thereby giving JavaScript access to its contents.
+These events allow us to support special kinds of drag'n'drop, such as handling dragging a file from OS file-manager and dropping it into the browser window.
+Then JavaScript can access the contents of such files.

 But native Drag Events also have limitations.
-For instance, we can't limit dragging by a certain area.
-Also we can't make it "horizontal" or "vertical" only.
-And there are other drag'n'drop tasks that can't be done using that API.
-Also, mobile device support for such events is almost non-existant.
+For instance, we can't prevent dragging from a certain area.
+Also we can't make the dragging "horizontal" or "vertical" only.
+And there are many other drag'n'drop tasks that can't be done using them.
+Also, mobile device support for such events is very weak.

 So here we'll see how to implement Drag'n'Drop using mouse events.